 While writing up this recipe I looked at how the salt levels in olives compare to other salty snacks.
 In case you're wondering a 15g serving of olives has more salt than a typical-sized bag of crisps.

 However, olives have plenty of health benefits.
 For example they contain high levels of vitamin E so I'll continue to include them in my kids' diet.
 It's all about balance right?

 Did you know that olives are actually a fruit?
-They're a bit like tomatoes, in that although they are a fruit they are treated in cooking as a vegetable and so I still consider this to be a good hidden veg recipe and is definitely one that is worth trying if you have a picky eater.
+They're a bit like tomatoes.
+Although they are a fruit they are treated in cooking as a vegetable.
+I still consider this to be a good hidden veg recipe and is definitely one that is worth trying if you have a picky eater.